AIRTucha/amonad/README.md

 Each of them can be represented by values of two types: *Just* and *None* for *Maybe*, *Success* and *Failure* for *Result*.
 The values have dedicated factory functions with correspondent names.
 They can also be created by a *smart factories* which are just *Maybe* and *Result*.
 They correctly create the monads based on the provided argument.

-A primary way to access inclosed values is *bind()* method.
+A primary way to access inclosed values is *then()* method.
 It expects two optional arguments which are represented by functions which perform operations over the internal state of the containers.
 The first one processes the data, and the second is used for handling of its absents.

 Also, there is an API for checking of an object type.
 It consist of *isMaybe*, *isJust*, *isNone*, *isResult*, *isSuccess* and *isFailure* functions which accept any object as an argument and returns result of the assertion as boolean value.
 Moreover, there are *isJust* and *isNone* methods for *Maybe*.
 Correspondingly, there are *isSuccess* and *isFailure* methods for *Result*.